Viral Hepatitis (cont.)

 What is the treatment for viral hepatitis?

 Treatment of acute viral hepatitis and chronic viral hepatitis are different.
-Treatment of acute viral hepatitis involves relieving symptoms and maintaining adequate intake of fluids.
+Treatment of acute viral hepatitis involves resting, relieving symptoms and maintaining adequate intake of fluids.
 Treatment of chronic viral hepatitis involves medications to eradicate the virus and taking measures to prevent further liver damage.

 Acute HBV is not treated with antiviral drugs.
 Acute HCV - though rarely diagnosed - can be treated with several of the drugs used for treating chronic HCV.
 Treatment of HCV is recommended primarily for the 80% of patients who do not eradicate the virus early.
 Treatment results in clearing of the virus in the majority of patients.